markjamesm/markjamesm.github.io/_posts/2021-02-09-iracing-telemetry-fsharp.md

 let speed = lapCsv.GetColumn<int>("Speed")
 speed
 |> Stats.mean
-|> printf "Average speed: %A"
+|> printf "Average speed: %A Km/h"
 ```

 The results were:
 ```
 Average speed:
-121.0335937
+121.036 Km/h
 ```
 In this example, we're loading our CSV file into a Deedle Dataframe, and then binding the Speed column to speed.
 Next, we make use of pipeline operator to get the mean of the colummn and print that to the console.

 ## Next Steps